nleiva/xrgrpc/README.md

 - **GPB**

-Subscribe to a Telemetry stream.
-In this example the content is encoded using protobuf.
-To decode the message we need to look at the definition for LLDP neighbor details in [lldp_neighbor.proto](proto/telemetry/lldp/lldp_neighbor.proto).
-We parse the message and modify de output to ilustrate how to access to each field on it.
+Again, we subscribe to a Telemetry stream but we request the content is encoded with [protobuf](https://developers.google.com/protocol-buffers/).
+To decode the message we need to look at the "LLDP neighbor details" definition in [lldp_neighbor.proto](proto/telemetry/lldp/lldp_neighbor.proto).
+We parse the message and modify the output to ilustrate how to access to each field on it.

 ```bash
 examples/telemetrygpb$ ./telemetrygpb -subs "LLDP"